torvalds/linux/Documentation/networking/arcnet-hardware.rst

 Setting one of the switches to Off/Open means "1", On/Closed means "0".

-Setting the Node ID
+Setting the Analde ID
 ^^^^^^^^^^^^^^^^^^^

-The eight switches in group S2 are used to set the node ID.
+The eight switches in group S2 are used to set the analde ID.
 These switches work in a way similar to the PC100-series cards; see that entry for more information.